freebsd/freebsd-quarterly/2019q3/xfce.md

 This updates includes upgrades of all the main XFCE components to the latest versions which have been migrated  to GTK3, with few exceptions.
+Base components still require and link to GTK2 in addition to GTK3 to allow older GTK2 XFCE applications, for example panel plugins, to keep working.

 Due to this change the gtk-xfce-engine theme is deprecated since it only supports GTK2.
 XFCE is installed unthemed by default, while upstream